apache/jackrabbit-oak/oak-it/mk/README.md

 =============================

-This component contains integration tests for the `MicroKernel` interface as defined in the `oak-mk` component.
+This component contains integration tests for the `MicroKernel` interface as defined in the `oak-mk-api` component.
 The test suite is by default executed against the default MicroKernel implementation included in that same component, but you can also use this test suite against any other implementations as described below.